polymorphm/pg-dump-splitter/README.rst

    +++ b/src/sort_chunks.lua
    @@ -108,6 +108,7 @@ function export.make_sort_rules(options)
         {'alter_sequence', reg, 'SEQUENCE'},

         {'create_index', rel, 'TABLE'},
    +    {'create_trigger', rel, 'TABLE'},

         {'comment_schema', schema, 'SCHEMA'},
         {'comment_extension', reg, 'EXTENSION'},

 Fixing of the first place is needed to defining a pattern structure. and fixing the second place is needed to defining the way of saving data to fs tree.

+But if recompilation of the utility isn't possible, you still can use handlers registered in ``hooks.lua`` to making decorators to the functions above that make them more rich by patterns you needed.
+Building the utility from modified sources isn't required in this case.